TheJacksonLaboratory/splicing-pipelines-nf/README.md

 git clone https://github.com/TheJacksonLaboratory/splicing-pipelines-nf.git
 cd splicing-pipelines-nf
 ```

+If the pipeline has already been cloned, use `git pull` to ensure it is up to date

 2) Run test example to ensure the pipeline is working properly.

 EXAMPLE 1: Human test data